3rdIteration/ellipal-joy/README.md

 2. Build tool: [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html#get-software)

 3. Clone/Download this repository.

 4. Launch project: double click `.cproject` file in the project directory

+5. If using an SPI display, open ./user/ssd1306/ssd1306_conf.h and comment out the line with `#define SSD1306_USE_I2C` and uncomment `#define SSD1306_USE_SPI` (Repo uses the I2C display by default, so if you are using this you don't need to do anything)

-5. Compile source code to generate a hex file: `xxx.hex` (Either Release or Debug releases will work)
+6. Compile source code to generate a hex file: `xxx.hex` (Either Release or Debug releases will work)

 7. Connect the device to your PC via an ST-Link USB port.
 (At the top of the device)